vonovak/react-native-bottom-toolbar/README.md

 Bottom toolbar styled as in iOS, implemented in JS as a pure component.
 Highly configurable with text or icons from `react-native-vector-icons` and nested actions that display in ActionSheetIOS (ios only).

-Breaking chaange in 1.0.0 - renamed the nested actions prop
+Breaking change in 1.0.0 - renamed the nested actions prop

 ### Installation & usage